PedanticHacker/ReChess/README.md

 ### Why does it have to be UCI?

-Chess engines, compatible only with CECP and designed for a WinBoard or an XBoard GUI, cannot be loaded and played against in ReChess because it does not support this protocol.
+Chess engines, compatible only with CECP and designed for a WinBoard or an XBoard GUI, can't be loaded and played against in ReChess because it doesn't support this protocol.
 If your chess engine also supports UCI, then you're in luck.

 ## Are there any requirements I must have for ReChess?